SakshamSagar757/delta-demo/README.md

 # delta-demo
-this is demo for learning github
+this is demo for learning github.